Host, Radio Boston

 Radio Boston has been frequently recognized for journalistic excellence by many of the nation's top journalism associations.
+In 2018, the show won a regional Edward R. Murrow award for best news documentary for its complex, nuanced coverage of the 100th anniversary of John F. Kennedy's birth.
 The show has twice won the best large market talk show award from the Associated Press of New England.
 For two consecutive years, the national Public Radio News Directors Inc. awarded Radio Boston its top prize for large market talk shows, citing the particular mix of intelligence, analysis, and personal voices in Radio Boston's coverage of the 40th Anniversary of Boston's Busing Crisis, and Special Coverage of the Death Penalty Decision for the Boston Marathon Bomber.

 The Asian American Journalists Association also awarded Meghna and her team the national excellence in radio/audio award for Radio Boston's special series on the eviction crisis in East Boston.